Customers Want Instant Resolutions. Are You Ready For It?

 Tier one support is one of the most crucial functions a company can have.
 These agents are the frontliners, the ones who face the customers daily.
 When there is an issue, the support crew becomes the representative of the brand, the company, the sales team, the CEO, the investors, and every employee or staff member.
 Everything that goes wrong rests on the shoulders of the support agent.
 Those who may have never worked the phone lines won’t know that split second of apprehension every time the phone rings.

-For more technical companies, even a second layer (tier 2) of technical support is needed.
+Even more technical companies require a second layer (tier 2) of technical support.
 Or even a third (tier 3 —which may actually be engineers).
 Tiers 2 and 3 most likely won’t have direct contact with the customer, unless absolutely necessary.
 There should just be a one-point contact.
 The tier 1 agent and the customer.

 Instant Resolution Gets Put on Hold

-But here’s one of the issues, and it’s a major issue, that is faced when you have the different tiers.
-Seemingly more complex cases that may not be understood at tier 1 can many times be falsely escalated to tier 2.
-Then tier 2 comes along and kicks it back and says this is not something that we do, it can be taken care of on your level.
+But here’s one of the issues, and it’s a major issue, that companies face when they have different tiers.
+Tier 1 may falsely escalate seemingly more complex cases they don’t understand to tier 2.
+Then, tier 2 rejects the received case and states that the initial level should handle it.
 Then the tier one agent begins to furiously go through documents and whatever resources are available to them to find the resolution.

 All of this takes time.
 Valuable time that belongs to the customer.
-One of the biggest complaints that customers have is either waiting too long for a resolution or being transferred a million times to different people and having to re-explain the entire case or issue all over again.
+Customers often complain about waiting too long for a resolution or being transferred numerous times to different people, which requires them to re-explain the entire case or issue all over again.

 Also, it causes the agent more stress and they may feel that they don’t have the tools available to them to do their job correctly.
 They won’t feel supported, and then as the low-scoring CSAT’s roll in, not knowing how to improve, they’ll begin to feel their position in the company is unstable.
 Which makes for a poor environment for them to perform.